Endospore Bacterial Stain

-Endospores are produced by very few types of bacteria, most notably the genera Clostridium and Bacillus.
-These protective structures are made through a process known as sporulation in response to extreme environmental conditions, such as high temperatures, desiccation, chemicals, changes in pH and lack of food.
+Endospores are dormant, tough survival structures produced by very few types of bacteria, most notably the genera Clostridium and Bacillus.
+Endospores are kind of like "bacteria seeds", made through a process known as sporulation in response to extreme environmental conditions, such as high temperatures, desiccation (drying out), chemicals, changes in pH and lack of food.

 Article Summary: Endospore staining involves application of a series of dyes.
 Malachite green stains endospores and safrinin dyes vegetative cells pink.
 Here's endospore stain procedure.